-In a saltwater system, a small amount of salt (sodium chloride) is added to the water to be converted into chlorine using a chlorine generator.
+In a saltwater system, salt (sodium chloride) is converted into chlorine using a chlorine generator.
 This chlorine will kill the bacteria, algae, and viruses that may contaminate your pool.
-This water will also be gentler on hair, skin, and eyes.
+Salt water will also be gentler on hair, skin, and eyes.

 While saltwater is a very effective and safe way to sanitize your pool, saltwater systems can degrade parts of your pool, so it’s important to pick equipment that is saltwater resistant when outfitting your pool.
-In addition, saltwater systems tend to be a more complex form of sanitation, so when parts need maintenance, a technician will need to be called.
+Saltwater pool systems tend to be a more complex form of sanitation.
+When parts need maintenance, you will need likely need to call a technician.

 A saltwater system may be right for you if you are wanting sanitation that is easier on skin and eyes and are okay with the slightly heftier cost.

 When most people think of a backyard pool, they expect it to be a chlorine sanitation system, meaning that chlorine is added directly to the water to kill algae, bacteria, and viruses.
 However, chlorine is a harsh chemical that may be damaging to hair, skin, and eyes.
 Moreover, chlorine systems require frequent testing, so it is more work on the pool owner to maintain.
-Chlorine degrades and evaporates in sunlight, so chlorine will have to be kept on hand to be added to the pool whenever needed.
+Sunlight degrades and evaporates the chlorine, so you will need to keep chlorine on hand to be added to the pool whenever needed.

 Pros and Cons of a Chlorine Pool System